How to Add Pagination in Blog Posts in WordPress?

 To check the complete feature overview documentation of the Nexter Blocks Post Listing block, click here.

-Requirement – This block is a part of Nexter Blocks, make sure it’s installed & activated to enjoy all its powers.
+Requirement – This block is part of Nexter Blocks.
+Make sure it is installed and activated.

-To do this, add the Post Listing block on the page, and select the appropriate listing type, post type, style, and layout.
+To do this, add the Post Listing block to the page and select the appropriate listing type, post type, style, and layout.

 Note: Pagination is unavailable in the Carousel layout and Single Page Related Posts type listing.